bryxli/zoe-bot/README.md

 2. Repeat step 1 for Secrets and variables > Dependabot

-3. Additionally, create a new environment called dev-config and create three new environment secrets
+3. Additionally, create a new environment called dev and create three new environment secrets

    - APPLICATION_ID
    - DISCORD_PUBLIC_KEY
    - TOKEN

-4. Repeat step 3 for prod-config
+4. Repeat step 3 for prod

 ### Configure Deployment Region